simdutf/simdutf/README.md

  * This function is not BOM-aware.
  *
  * @param buf the UTF-32 string to validate.
- * @param len the length of the string in number of 4-byte words (char32_t).
+ * @param len the length of the string in number of 4-byte code units (char32_t).
- * @return a result pair struct (of type simdutf::error containing the two fields error and count) with an error code and either position of the error (in the input in words) if any, or the number of words validated if successful.
+ * @return a result pair struct (of type simdutf::error containing the two fields error and count) with an error code and either position of the error (in the input in code units) if any, or the number of code units validated if successful.
  */
 simdutf_warn_unused result validate_utf32_with_errors(const char32_t *buf, size_t len) noexcept;